asilvafx/php-sqlite-crud/README.md

 ## Features

-- Middleware for JSON parsing using Express.
+- Middleware for JSON parsing using PHP Slim.
 - CRUD operations on any specified table.
 - Easy to start and deploy.